-Our {\L}ojasiewicz-Simon gradient inequality for the Yang-Mills $L^2$-energy functional is one of the key technical ingredients underlying the proof of our Theorem \ref{mainthm:Main}.
-We recall the statement we shall need from \cite{Feehan_Maridakis_Lojasiewicz-Simon_coupled_Yang-Mills}.
+Our {\L}ojasiewicz--Simon gradient inequality for the Yang--Mills $L^2$-energy function is one of the key technical ingredients underlying the proof of our Theorem \ref{mainthm:Main}.
+We recall the statement we shall need from \cite{Feehan_Maridakis_Lojasiewicz-Simon_coupled_Yang-Mills_v4}.